Ski Lifts in Engelberg

 Other than beginners heading for Gerschnialp, everyone must reach Trubsee before they disperse across the mountain.
 So, there can be queues on weekend mornings and at noon when half-day tickets become available.
 Queuing is not usually a problem on weekdays, and a funicular lift and two cable cars from the valley provide backup in busy periods.

-The top Titlis-Rotair cable car, with a rotating floor, gives passengers a 360-degree panoramic view of cliffs, glacier crevasses and mountain peaks during the 5-minute ascent to the summit.
 Other main lifts are high-speed 4-6-seater chairlifts, mostly with bubble covers and some with heated seats.
 The least-tech facilities, five surface lifts, are mainly in beginner areas, supplemented by three magic carpets.

-With a 2,000 m vertical difference between the Titlis base station and the highest lift, it’s a lengthy process (even without any queues) to reach the top via a minimum of four long lifts.
-Engelberg’s ski lifts run from 8.30 am to 4.50 pm, and you can view currently open ski lifts, slopes and snow conditions online >
+With almost 2,000 m vertical difference between the Titlis base station and the highest lift, it’s a lengthy process (even without any queues) to get to Klein Titlis (3,020m) via a minimum of four long lifts.
+Engelberg’s ski lifts run from 8.30 am to 4.50 pm.

 Brunni Ski Lifts